March–May 2025 United States attacks in Yemen: 15 March

 After the initial strikes, Trump claimed on Truth Social that the Houthis were waging a campaign of "piracy, violence, and terrorism against American, and other, ships, aircraft, and drones", and vowed to use "overwhelming lethal force" until Houthi attacks on shipping cease.
 "No terrorist force will stop American commercial and naval vessels from freely sailing the Waterways of the World."
 He added, "Your time is up, and your attacks must stop, starting today.
 If they don't, hell will rain down upon you like nothing you have ever seen before."
 He also warned Iran to end its support for the Houthis, promising to hold the country "fully accountable" for the actions of the militant group.

 Hegseth posted on X that "Houthi attacks on American ships & aircraft (and our troops!) will not be tolerated; and Iran, their benefactor, is on notice", adding that "freedom of navigation will be restored".

 The Houthis described the attacks as a "war crime" and vowed retaliation.
 According to the Houthi-run health ministry, at least 53 people were killed, including five children and two women, and 98 others were wounded.
-The United Nations International Children's Emergency Fund (UNICEF) independently determined that at least 2 children were killed in the attack.
+The United Nations Children's Fund (UNICEF) independently determined that at least 2 children were killed in the attack.

 Waltz claimed that the attacks killed several Houthi leaders and indicated that the US would consider hitting Iranian targets in Yemen.

 In the Signal chat, Hegseth said that the strikes had killed the Houthis' "top missile guy".